-An HFENCE.VVMA instruction applies only to a single virtual machine, identified by the setting of hgatp.VMID when HFENCE.VVMA executes.
+An HFENCE.
+VVMA instruction applies only to a single virtual machine, identified by the setting of hgatp.
+VMID when HFENCE.
+VVMA executes.

-When $rs2\neq x0$, bits XLEN-1:ASIDMAX of the value held in rs2 are reserved for future use and should be zeroed by software and ignored by current implementations.
-Furthermore, if ASI-DLEN < ASIDMAX, the implementation shall ignore bits ASIDMAX-1:ASIDLEN of the value held in rs2.
+When $rs2\neq x0$, bits XLEN-1:ASIDMAX of the value held in rs2 are reserved for future standard use.
+Until their use is defined by a standard extension, they should be zeroed by software and ignored by current implementations.
+Furthermore, if ASIDLEN < ASIDMAX, the implementation shall ignore bits ASIDMAX-1:ASIDLEN of the value held in rs2.

-Simpler implementations of HFENCE.
-VVMA can ignore the guest virtual address in rs1 and the guest ASID value in rs2, as well as hgatp.
-VMID, and always perform a global fence for the VS-level memory management of all virtual machines, or even a global fence for all memory-management data structures.
+Simpler implementations of HFENCE.VVMA can ignore the guest virtual address in rs1 and the guest ASID value in rs2, as well as hgatp.VMID, and always perform a global fence for the VS-level memory management of all virtual machines, or even a global fence for all memory-management data structures.